Boyan67/meal_plan/README.md

 A meal planning website using Django

 ## Test it out!
 meal-plan-bobi.herokuapp.com/
-Use demo account:
+Create a new account or use demo account:
  Username: Demo
  Passowrd: DemoPassword1
-Or create a new account